-The United States has an operational EW counterspace system, the Counter Communications System (CCS), which can be deployed globally to provide uplink jamming capability against geostationary communications satellites.
-Through its Navigation Warfare program, the United States has the capability to jam global the civil signals of global navigation satellite services (GPS, GLONASS, Beidou) within a local area of operation to prevent their effective use by adversaries and has demonstrated doing so in several military exercises.
-The United States is likely has the ability to jam military GNSS signals as well, although the effectiveness is difficult to assess based on publicly available information.
+The United States has an operational EW offensive counterspace system, the Counter Communications System (CCS), which is deployed globally to provide uplink jamming capability against geostationary communications satellites.
+The U. S. has also initiated a new program called Meadowlands to upgrade the CCS capabilities.
+Through its Navigation Warfare program, the United States has the capability to jam the civil signals of global navigation satellite services (GPS, GLONASS, Beidou) within a local area of operation to prevent their effective use by adversaries and has demonstrated doing so in several military exercises.
+The United States likely has the ability to jam military (Global Navigation Satellite System) GNSS signals as well, although the effectiveness is difficult to assess based on publicly available information.
 The effectiveness of U.S. measures to counter adversarial jamming and spoofing operations against military GPS signals is not known.